IBM/cp4ba-tech-jam/Labs.md

 ## Login Credentials

 To **access the System URLs** listed below, you will first need a **username and password**.
-You can retrieve your unique credentials **[here](http://159.122.122.170:8080/UserManagement)**.
+You can retrieve your unique credentials **[here](http://jam-usermanagement-default.tech-jam-apac-01-464887bc828751e1b00625ca9211fbca-0000.jp-tok.containers.appdomain.cloud/UserManagement)**.

 Issues getting your Login Credentials?
 Use Slack Channel **[#cp4ba-tech-jam-main-lobby](https://ibm-cloudpak-partners.slack.com/archives/C04TN4Y3PCP)**.

 ## System URLs

 Most labs require you to **access one or more System URLs** set up specifically for the Jam.
 You first need get your Login Credentials (see above) and then **access the System URLs using the links below**.
-Please only access the ones for the **geography you registered**, your Login Credentials will only work there.

 Issues accessing the System URLs?
 Use Slack Channel **[#cp4ba-tech-jam-main-lobby](https://ibm-cloudpak-partners.slack.com/archives/C04TN4Y3PCP)**.